Close

 • Resolution should be at least 300 pixels per inch (which roughly equals 300 dpi) at the size at which they will be printed.

-• They can be provided as a PDF (preferably) or TIFF, JPEG or EPS.
+• They can be provided as (in order of preference) an EPS, PDF, TIFF, PNG or JPEG.
 Graphs can also be supplied in Excel; in this case provide the Excel file with both the graph(s) and the data.

 • Use a clear sans-serif font such as Arial and use boldface sparingly if at all.